Rilsotea/Test-Tech-Quic/README.md

 npm run build to build the project

-npm run start to have the project running npm run test to run the tests
+npm run start:dev to have the project running npm run test to run the tests

 ## Requirements